Connecting to Cloud Storage Buckets

 CLI

-1. If you are reading from this bucket, grant read permission for the Cloud TPU Service Account:
+1. If you are reading from this bucket, grant read permission for the Cloud TPU service account:

 gcloud storage buckets add-iam-policy-binding gs://bucket-name --member=serviceAccount:service-account --role=roles/storage.objectViewer

-2. If you are writing to this bucket, grant write permission for the Cloud TPU Service Account:
+2. If you are writing to this bucket, grant write permission for the Cloud TPU service account:

 gcloud storage buckets add-iam-policy-binding gs://bucket-name --member=serviceAccount:service-account --role=roles/storage.objectCreator